 Vintage house entrance in Halki - credits: Nicole Kwiatkowski/Shutterstock.com

-If you have some extra days in the island and looking for what else to see in Naxos, then we've got you covered!
+If you have some extra days on the island and looking for fun things to do in Naxos, then we've got you covered!

-Nowadays, Halki knows a different kind of development, with art galleries, boutique guesthouses, restaurants and coffee shops.
-If you visit Halki, follow the paths that lead you to exquisite Byzantine churches, visit the 17th century-tower of Barozzi and do not forget to try kítro, the local Greek spirit made out of citrus tree leaves!
+If you visit Halki, follow the paths that lead you to exquisite Byzantine churches, visit the 17th-century tower of Barozzi, and do not forget to try kítro, the local Greek spirit made out of citrus tree leaves!

 4. Visit the Temple of Demeter and Apollo in Sangri